tamaralsh/Staff-Management-System-GROUP-48/README.md

 ### Compilation and execution instructions
 To compile this program, type _make file_ in the terminal in a Linux environment.
 Once the compilation is successful, type _./main_ to run the program.

+Output messages of instructions will be shown in the screen along with the flow of the program.

+The format of input when using **Create Employee function and Edit Employee function** are as follows:
+- Name (Any alphanumeric letters)
+- Employee Authority (Either H for high, L for low)
+- Date of birth (DD/MM/YYYY)
+- Joining time (MM/YYYY)
+- Job Position (Any alphanumerical word)
+- Contact number (Any alphanumerical or symbolic letters)
+- Email (Any alphanumerical or symbolic letters)
+- Status (Enter letter E/R/F/L : 'E' = Employed, 'R' = Resigned, 'F' = Fired, 'L' = Laid off)
+- Attendance (total attended days / work days in a year)
+- Salary (Only numerical letters)
+- Education and work history (Work or education history startyear-endyear)
+- Attribute (Any alphanumerical word, appends similar attribute to other employee details)

-Output messages of instructions will be shown in the screen along with the flow of the program. **Follow strictly to the instructions given as entering words which are not in the options might cause the program to work inaccurately.**
+**Follow strictly to the instructions given as entering letters which are not in the options might cause the program to work inaccurately.**

 ## Contributors